FOOD SC 3550WT - Brewing Technology & Beer Production III

 Learning & Teaching Activities

-Learning & Teaching ModesLectures (2 x 1h per week) will be used to introduce key principles while practical classes (4h per week) will illustrate the application of theoretical knowledge introduced in the lectures.
+Learning & Teaching ModesLectures (2 x 1h per week) will be used to introduce key principles while practical classes (up to 4h per week) will illustrate the application of theoretical knowledge introduced in the lectures.

 Practical classes will introduce students to the major industrial applications of brewing technology and beer production, including barley breeding, malting, and brewing at large and microbrewery scales.
 Sensory evaluation classes will introduce students to beer tastes, flavours and aromas, and will also provide an in-depth introduction to the styles of beer presently in commercial production.
 Three practical brewing exercises will develop the students’ skills in brewing, from a simple malt-extract based example, through a small-scale full-mash brew, to participation in a commercial-scale microbrewery exercise.
 These practical exercises will illustrate the application of the theoretical knowledge introduced in the lectures.